srnimani/Udacity-CarND-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the one in an article by nVidia. http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf.
+But having worked on it for close to a week and not finding a good solution, I switched a model described in another paper by Vivek Yada, in https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.1g3gw99kj...
+This model immediately started yielding the results I was struggling to get initially.
+This model uses a set of filters and convolutional netwroks, maxpooling, drop of layers and finally fully connected laters.
+The first layer is 3 1X1 filter, which has the effect of transforming the color space of the images.
+Using 3 1X1 filters allows the model to choose its best color space.
+This is followed by 3 convolutional blocks each comprised of 32, 64 and 128 filters of size 3X3.
+These convolution layers were followed by 3 fully connected layers.
+All the convolution blocks and the 2 following fully connected layers had exponential relu (ELU) as activation function.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+I used 25% of the samples as validation data.
+To address overfitting, I used several image processing techniques including, flipping, image augmentation by varying the brightness randomly, shifting the images to the left and right by a few pixels, using alterante camera images with modified steering angle etc..

+It took a while to get the car go around the track without falling off.
+Till the car went aroung track 1 for a few laps, I did not add any data on my own.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+As the weaving of was a little dissconcerting, I modifid the drive.py to adjust the steering angle by averaging over multiple frames and also lowering the speed so that the car does not go off the edges.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 143-168) consisted of a convolution neural network with the following layers and layer sizes ...

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]
 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: